labor-digital/asset-building/README.md

 on your config builder version.

-**A note on typescript** When you want to use typescript, you can but be aware that we DO NOT USE the typescript typechecker (as it is far to slow).
-If you want to use the typechecker anyway define that using the "labor -> js -> useTypeChecker" or "labor -> apps -> useTypeChecker" options, depending on your builder version.
+**A note on typescript** When you want to use typescript, you can but be aware that we DO NOT USE the typescript typechecker (as it is far to slow for big codebases).
+If you want to use the typechecker anyway define that using the "labor -> js -> useTypeChecker" or "labor -> apps -> Your app -> useTypeChecker" options, depending on your builder version.

 ## CSS Superscript resources